-The last six years as a self-published author have been transformative for me – both personally and professionally.
+The last ten years as a self-published author have been transformative for me – both personally and professionally.

 I’ve accomplished a lot in the course of six years.
 I have also had a ton of highs and lows and learned a lot along the way.
-I understand the importance of paying it forward, so I’ve compiled a list of 10 things I’ve learned as a self-published writer.
+I understand the importance of sharing all that you’ve learned, so I’ve compiled a list of 10 things I’ve learned as a self-published writer.

 10 Things I’ve Learned As A Self Published Writer – And you should too!

 Right before the launch of my first book, I’d read the success stories of other self-published writers and thought, “Hey, that will be me!”

 My expectations wanted me to have that success right out of the gate and because of those unrealistic expectations there were times when I was so busy looking at what successes hadn’t happened, I didn’t realize what had.

 2.)
 Don’t swear off social media!

 The older I get, the more ridiculous social media seems to me.
 Facebook feels like over sharing.
 Twitter feels like a bunch of rambling and YouTube feels like pulling back the blinds and letting my entire neighborhood peep in.
 But despite that, writers have to be social.
 Even though I’d rather not do it, I know that the only way I will reach the level of success I desire, I will have to step out of my comfort zone and find my audience on the Internet.

 Listen… all of us would love to be world-renowned authors!
 But what if you couldn’t be?
 What if you could only be known by 15,000 or even 5,000 devoted readers?
 Would you be okay with that?

 As writers, we will all define success differently.
 If we measure our success by someone else’s writing career, we are setting ourselves up for huge disappointment.